 Federal and state regulations prohibit smoking or using other tobacco products in CYP facilities.
-CYP Professionals, families, visitors, and children must NOT smoke (including electronic cigarettes or other nicotine-vaporizing devices) or use smokeless tobacco products in or near any CYP facility or playground at any time.
-FCC Providers follow the same rules while children are in care.
+CYP Professionals, families, visitors, children, and youth must NOT smoke (including electronic cigarettes or other nicotine-vaporizing devices) or use smokeless tobacco products in or near any CYP facility or playground at any time.
+CDH Providers follow the same rules while children are in care.